Understanding multi-layered transmission matrices: Sampling theory for transmission matrices

 We start by considering the case of weakly scattering volumes which, as in \equref{eq:multi-layer-transmission-matrix-ss}, can be reasonably approximated by considering the component of light that scattered once.
 We also assume the transmission matrix is sampled over a very wide support $\prng$.
 We discuss the implications of multiple scattering and limited supports in subsequent sections.

-We denote by $\refin(\ptd)$ the difference between the refractive index at a 3D position $\ptd$ in the volume to that of the leading medium around it.
+We denote by $\refin(\ptd)$ the difference between the RI at a 3D position $\ptd$ in the volume to that of the leading medium around it.
 We denote its 3D Fourier transform by $\frefin(\bkv)$.